Radiation Therapy – Side Effects

 Eyes

 When treating nasal, oral or brain tumors, one or both eyes may be in the radiation field.
 We avoid irradiating the eyes whenever possible, but it is often unavoidable due to the location of the tumor.
 The superficial layers of the eye and inner eyelid can become irritated, red, and inflamed (keratitis, conjunctivitis).
 In addition, the tear glands are sensitive to radiation, and may decrease or stop producing tears causing a condition known as keratoconjunctivitis sicca (KCS) or “dry eye”.
 This may or may not be permanent, depending on your pet’s sensitivity to radiation, and can start as early as 2 weeks following treatment or as late as 6 weeks.
 It is essential to treat the eye with artificial tears to keep the cornea moist, or the cornea will become damaged.
-Taking good care of the cornea is important for maintaining long term vision.
+Taking good care of the cornea is important for maintaining long-term vision.

 The lenses of the eye are also sensitive to radiation.
 An eye that is in the radiation field may develop a cataract 6‑12 months following radiation therapy.
 The pet may become blind in that eye due to the cataract, or may retain some vision.
 The radiation oncologist will typically attempt to spare one eye more than the other if possible, so the pet can remain visual enough for daily activity.
 If blindness is affecting your pet’s quality of life, cataract surgery can correct the blindness in most patients.
 Many blind dogs can learn to adapt to their environments and retain good quality of life.
 Consult your veterinarian for resources on supporting your blind dog at home if needed.